phenomismatch/sightings-database/README.md

 This repository contains scripts to help research and outreach efforts.
 There are other GitHub repositories for this project maintained by the various research labs.

 ## Database
-Currently, all data is stored in a single SQLite3 (spatialite) database.
+Currently, all data is stored in a single SQLite3 (spatialite) or PostgreSQL (PostGIS) database.
 We have gathered and consolidated the data from these sources:

 1. North American Breeding Bird Survey (BBS).
 1. MAPS: Monitoring Avian Productivity and Survivorship.
 1. eBird Basic Dataset.
 This dataset has been culled to take everything between 20⁰ and 90⁰ latitude and -95⁰ and -50⁰ longitude.
 We are also only taking "complete" and "approved" checklists.
 We are also only taking data for 117 migratory bird species.
 1. TBD Pollard dataset.
+1. TBD NABA dataset.

 ### Tables